 Incubate tubes at room temperature for at least 15 min.
 The mixtures will appear slightly cloudy after some time.

-Meanwhile, aspirate medium from HEK293T cell plates (passaged the day before) and add 10 mL of DMEM + 10% FBS + 1% L-Glutamine (without Pen/Strep).
-Be careful and add media slowly to the plates as HEK293T cells are semi-adherent.
+Meanwhile, aspirate medium from HEK293T cell dishes (passaged the day before) and add 10 mL of complete DMEM without antibiotics.
+Be careful and add medium slowly as HEK293T cells are semi-adherent.

-Distribute each individual mixture (approximately 1 mL) evenly and drop-wise into separate plates and incubate overnight at 37 C, 5% CO2.
+Distribute each individual mixture (approximately 1 mL) evenly and drop-wise into separate dishes and incubate overnight at 37 C, 5% CO2.

-Replace medium with 4 mL DMEM, 24 h after incubation.
+Replace medium with 4 mL of complete DMEM, 24 h after incubation.
 Incubate overnight at 37 C, 5% CO2.
-If available, incubate at 32 C, 5% CO2, as the reduced temperature will increase the half-life of the lentiviral particles.
+If available, incubate instead at 32 C, 5% CO2, as the reduced temperature will increase the half-life of the lentiviral particles.

 Collect supernatant with lentiviral particles three times to a 50 mL conical tube.
 Do not mix different lentiviral particles at this point.
-Each plate will result in 12 mL of lentiviral supernatant.
-Four plates of the same viral preparation fit into one 50 mL conical tube.
+Each dish will result in 12 mL of lentiviral supernatant.
+Four dishes of the same viral preparation fit into one 50 mL conical tube.

-CAUTION: Perform lentiviral collection in a biosafety level-2 laboratory in a laminar flow hood dedicated for the effect and place viral contaminated waste (tubes, tips, plates) in an appropriate residue container for biohazardous materials.
+CAUTION: Perform lentiviral collection in a biosafety level-2 laboratory in a laminar flow hood dedicated for lentiviral work and place viral contaminated waste (tubes, tips, dishes) in an appropriate container for biohazardous materials.

-Do the first collection 16h after the last incubation and add 4 mL DMEM.
+Do the first collection 16h after the last incubation and add 4 mL of complete DMEM.
 Incubate at 37 C, 5% CO2.

-Do the second collection 8h after the first to the same tube, add 4 mL DMEM and incubate at 37 C, 5% CO2.
+Do the second collection 8h after the first to the same tube, add 4 mL of complete DMEM and incubate at 37 C, 5% CO2.

-Do the third collection 16h after the second to the same tube and discard the plates.
+Do the third collection 16h after the second to the same tube and discard the dishes.

+NOTE: Store lentiviral supernatants at 4 C after each collection.

 Filter each lentiviral supernatant using a 0.45 μm low-protein binding filter with a cellulose acetate membrane (see Table of Materials) to a clean tube.

-Add a maximum of 15 mL filtered supernatant to a centrifugal filter unit with a regenerated cellulose membrane (see Table of Materials) and spin at 4000 x g for 25 min.
-Discard flow-through.
+Add a maximum of 15 mL filtered supernatant to a centrifugal filter unit with a regenerated cellulose membrane (see Table of Materials) and spin at 4000 x g for 25 min, at 4 C. Discard flow-through.
 A viscous liquid containing lentiviruses will remain in the filter unit.

 Repeat step 3.13 by adding 15 mL of supernatant on the top of the filter unit, until there is no more lentiviral supernatant left.